cshenton/openxr_odin/README.md

 }
 ```

+## Completeness

+These bindings are not complete.
+Specifically, I do not generate the following structs:

+- `XrGraphicsBindingOpenGLXlibKHR`
+- `XrGraphicsBindingOpenGLXcbKHR`
+- `XrGraphicsBindingOpenGLWaylandKHR`
+- `XrGraphicsBindingOpenGLESAndroidKHR`
+- `XrGraphicsBindingEGLMNDX`

+Because the odin `core` packages do not have the required types and I didn't want to be opinionated about these
+platforms. `D3D11`, `D3D12` and `Vulkan` graphics bindings structs are generated, so you can still target Linux,
+just not on OpenGL (and you'll need to BYO `libopenxr_loader.so.1`)

 ## Stability

 These bindings are not guaranteed correct nor stable.
 I have just gotten the generator working end to